GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 #### Option Field Display
 * This feature allows you to control whether Radio, Checkbox, Select and Multiselect (RCSM) fields will show the selected option label or value in the PDF.
 * This setting will apply to all RCSM fields in your form, including Product fields that utilise RCSM field types.
-* To utilise this feature correctly you need to take advantage of RCSM field's "Use Value" option in the Form Editor. *Values must be unique and cannot contain any HTML markup or special characters*
+* To utilise this feature correctly, you need to take advantage of RCSM field's "Use Value" option in the Form Editor. *Values must be unique and cannot contain any HTML markup or special characters*.
 * You can find this setting at the bottom of the *Template* tab when [editing the PDF Settings](../users/setup-pdf.md#template) for Core and Universal PDF templates.

 ### Show Field Descriptions